• Skip to primary navigation

 • Bacon – This adds a nice crunch to the texture of the Beer Cheese Dip.

-Styles of Beer for Beer Cheese Dip
+Best Beer For Beer Cheese Dip

 Depending on the beer you have, the flavor profile of the Beer Cheese Dip will change.
 Some things to consider when selecting any beer for beer cheese recipes from light to dark.
 We typically use a lager for our recipe.